LaurinZubler/sa-documentation/chapters/conclusion.typ

     Seven scenarios were developed, four of which are entirely new innovations.
 These scenarios represent a diverse range of applications, each designed to address specific challenges identified in the research and the interviews.

     The most promising scenario was selected and a detailed architecture for the hardware components was created.
-Laying the foundation for the future implementation of this Augmented Reality application.
+Laying the foundation for future implementation of this Augmented Reality application.
   ]
 )